-The ASA's interpretation of the Misleading Advertising section of the CAP Code takes into account the Unfair Commercial Practices (UCP) provisions in Chapter 1 of Part 4 of the Digital Markets, Competition and Consumers Act 2024 and The Business Protection from Misleading Marketing Regulations 2008 (BPRs).
+The ASA's interpretation of the Misleading Advertising section of the CAP Code takes into account The Consumer Protection from Unfair Trading Regulations 2008 (CPRs) and The Business Protection from Misleading Marketing Regulations 2008 (BPRs).

-The UCP provisions include the requirement that advertising must not contain misleading claims, or omit material information, to the extent that the advertisements are likely to affect adversely consumers' transactional decisions.
+The CPRs include the requirement that advertising must not contain misleading claims, or omit material information, to the extent that the advertisements are likely to affect adversely consumers' transactional decisions.
 The effect on consumers is considered from the point of view of the average consumer.
 The average consumer is assumed to be reasonably well-informed, reasonably observant and circumspect.
 If an advertisement is directed at a particular group of people, it is considered from the point of view of the average member of that group.